Pearls, hiking, canyoning, and its castle

 Japan's largest stone torii gate

 As you approach Warei-jinja Shrine, its impressive 12-meter torii gate towers over you.
 This is the largest stone torii gate in Japan.
-The shrine is dedicated to one of the Date clans retainers who rebuilt the domain's finances but whose success
+The shrine is dedicated to one of the Date clans retainers who rebuilt the domain's finances.

 Close to Warei-jinja Shrine is an even more unique shrine.
 Taga Shrine houses a two-meter-long phallus next to the main shrine building, with a three-story museum next door housing adult-oriented materials from all around the world.